Cryotherapy: Why Pro Athletes Like It Chilly

 In the case of the Dallas Mavericks players, he says, fatigued leg muscles were getting oxygen-rich blood.
 "They were stepping out of the device essentially with instant recovery effects."

 Rauscher has tried cryotherapy himself.
-He says he's currently on a regimen of using it every other day over the course of a month.
+He says he's been using it every other day over the course of a month.
 "Although it's cold, it's not that excruciating cold that an ice bath feels like."

 Track star Justin Gatlin allegedly got frostbite on his leg from a treatment.
 Rauscher blames that on Gatlin for wearing wet socks.